Kevin Miller PC 405.443.5100

 I believe in equality and justice for everyone.

-Equality is fundamental and necessary if we are to have a just society.”
+Equality is fundamental and necessary for us to have a just society.”